fleetingclarity/adr/readme.md

 3. Generate reports

 There are 3 location-based scenarios where you may want to manage ADRs:
 1. In some software project.
 This is the default that ADRs were intended for.
 The default location is the `docs/decisions` subdirectories under the root of your project.
+This scenario is our default.
 2. In some centralized place where the scope is greater than a specific project.
-For example, in traditional organizations it is typical to have many projects/applications falling under the purview of one (or a small group of) architect.
+For example, in traditional organizations it is typical to have many projects/applications falling under the purview of one architect (or a small group).
 In this case it can be desirable to have a central decision repository that does not contain code or other artifacts, so the default `docs/decisions` subdirectory structure makes less sense and should be configurable.
 3. In some software project but the `docs/decisions` default will not work or does not make sense for some reason.
 Another scenario indicating that the storage location should be configurable.

 ## Features